 Pedram joined Watsi on February 28th, 2020.
-One year ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pedram's most recent donation supported Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Two years ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pedram's most recent donation supported Serah, an elderly tea farmer from Kenya, to fund a mastectomy to treat breast cancer.

 Pedram has funded healthcare for 24 patients in 6 countries.